 Because stains are made of different types of molecules, a range of enzymes are needed to break them down.
 Proteases break down proteins, so are good for blood, egg, gravy, and otherstains.
 Amylases break down starches, and lipases break down fats and grease.
 Washing powders usually only contain one type of enzyme, though some have two or all three.

 Activities can be carried out in the classroom to demonstrate the power of enzymes as cleaning agents.

-The dirt on enzymes in detergents.
-This London South Bank University site provides background information about the use of enzymes in detergents.
+- A beginner's guide to enzymes in detergents.
+This is from the Novozymes' website site and provides some background information about the use of enzymes in detergents.